Dynamic Adversarial Attacks on Autonomous Driving Systems: Approach

 We employ Lidar to obtain the positions of the cars and the target object.
 Multiple autonomous driving scenarios involving the \texttt{patch car} and the target object are collected synchronously using Lidar and camera data.

 \textbf{Image and Lidar recording.} Both the \texttt{patch car} and the target object are recorded using a camera, and their positions are recorded via Lidar.
 This synchronized dual recording setup is designed to capture a variety of scenarios, including those where either one or both subjects are in motion.
 We enhance our position tracking accuracy using Lidar-based SLAM techniques, specifically AMCL~\cite{ros_amcl}, which affords robust pose estimation even in dynamic and unpredictable environments.
-Figure~\ref{fig:lidar-map} demonstrates the \texttt{camera car}'s map generated with lidar points.

-\textbf{Screen contour identification.} A full blue image is displayed on the screen during the recording sessions.
-This practice assists in the accurate identification of screen contours, which is crucial for the perspective transformation of the patches during the training phase.
+Figure~\ref{fig:lidar-map} demonstrates the \texttt{camera car}'s map generated with lidar points.\\ \textbf{Screen contour identification.} A full blue image is displayed on the screen during the recording sessions.
+This practice assists in the accurate identification of screen contours, which is crucial for the perspective transformation of the patches during the training phase.\\